Advertisement

 The Cockapoo: Poodle + Cocker Spaniel

 The Cockapoo is a small, playful dog.
-First designed in the 1960s, they are intelligent, affectionate and respond quickly to training.
+The first cross between a Cocker Spaniel and a Poodle took place in the 1960s.
+Cockapoos are intelligent, affectionate and respond quickly to training.
 Due to its size, the Cockapoo makes a perfect therapy dog.

 The Maltipoodle or Maltipoo: Poodle + Maltese

-A cute little toy dog, the Maltipoo suits families with smaller homes and young children.
+A cute little toy dog, the Maltipoo is a cross between the Maltese and the Poodle.
+Maltipoos suit families with smaller homes and young children.
 It's also a very active dog with a loving and affectionate personality.

 The Labradoodle: Poodle + Labrador

 As it doesn't shed its fur, the Labradoodle is a good guide dog for people with dog allergies.
-This Poodle crossbreed is affectionate, sociable and very intelligent.
+This Poodle crossbreed is affectionate, sociable and very intelligent, much like their Labrador and Poodle parents.

 The Goldendoodle: Poodle + Golden Retriever

 Depending on the parent, a Goldendoodle will either be small or large.
 Indeed, it can grow to up to 2 feet and weigh around 40 pounds.
 Sharing many of the same traits as the Labradoodle, it can also work as a guide dog, service dog, or a therapy dog.
-Due to their highly affectionate and loyal dispositions, Goldendoodles are particularly susceptible to seperation anxiety.
+Due to their highly affectionate and loyal dispositions inherited from their Golden Retriever parent, Goldendoodles are particularly susceptible to separation anxiety.

 The Schnoodle: Poodle + Schnauzer